-Which Commercial Drivers License Will You Need?
+Which CDL Will You Need?

 Class A CDL.
-A Class A CDL is required to operate any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
-Some of the vehicles that operators may be able to drive with Class A licenses are:
+A Class A Commercial Drivers License is required to drive any vehicle that has a GCWR of greater than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
+A few of the vehicles that drivers may be able to operate with Class A licenses are:

 - Interstate or Intrastate Tractor Trailers

 - Trucks with Double or Triple Trailers

 - Livestock Carriers

 - Class B and Class C Vehicles

 Class B CDL.
 A Class B CDL is needed to operate single vehicles having a GVWR of more than 26,000 lbs., or a GCWR of greater than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
 A few of the vehicles that operators may be qualified to drive with Class B licenses are:

 - Dump Trucks

 - Large Buses